Fred R. Kline: Early life and career

-From 2000, Kline and his wife Jann lived at 7th Heaven Ranch near Santa Fe, a 20-acre forested nature preserve at an altitude of 7,000 feet, where they established the Kline Art Research Library, open to students and scholars.
-Jann (Arbogust Sasser) Kline, art historian and artist, and Kline's wife of thirty years, died in 2011: their combined family included five children.
-Kline lived in Las Vegas, NM, from 2017, where he worked as a private art dealer and writer.
-His two fine old dogs Woogie and Lulu, both companions for 15 years, passed away in 2021.

-Kline passed away on September, 11, 2021, in Santa Fe, two years after a diagnosis of a rare form of blood cancer.

 Kline's gallery archives covering his 40 years as an art dealer and his many discoveries of "lost art" were to be acquired by The Getty Research Institute in Malibu, CA.

 Kline's personal collection of master paintings and drawings, and his large art research library, has been donated to The Riverbank Foundation, a 501 (c)(3) corporation based in Kansas City, MO.
 Riverbank's expanded vision, along with their sponsorship of the George Caleb Bingham Catalogue Raisonne, of which Kline served as editor, now fosters, with the addition of the Kline Art Research Collection, the development of connoisseurship in the art historical mission of American colleges, universities, and museums.

+Personal life and death

+From 2000, Kline and his wife Jann lived at 7th Heaven Ranch near Santa Fe, a 20-acre forested nature preserve at an altitude of 7,000 feet, where they established the Kline Art Research Library, open to students and scholars.
+Jann (Arbogust Sasser) Kline, art historian and artist, and Kline's wife of 30 years, died in 2011.
+Their combined family included five children.

+Kline lived in Las Vegas, New Mexico, from 2017, where he worked as a private art dealer and writer.
+His dogs, Woogie and Lulu, both companions for 15 years, died in 2021.
+Kline died on September 11, 2021, in Santa Fe, two years after a diagnosis of a rare form of blood cancer.
+He was 81.